PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

        + FullyQualifiedErrorId : System.IO.FileNotFoundException
    ```

+If the command worked, congratulations!
+You're system was probably updated to
-This error indicates that the `mymodule.dll` assembly can't find the `netstandard.dll`
+.NET Framework 4.7.1.
+Otherwise, this error indicates that the `mymodule.dll` assembly
-"implementation" assembly for the version of the `.NET Framework` that
+can't find the `netstandard.dll` "implementation" assembly for the version of the
-Windows PowerShell is using.
+`.NET Framework` that Windows PowerShell is using.

 ### The fix for missing netstandard.dll